 Content: Marketing Environment

-- Company: In plotting marketing plans, marketing management selects other companies on a charge like research and development, finance, manufacturing, purchasing, accounting, etc. A marketing manager should also work persistently with other company areas.
+- Company: While outlying marketing plans, marketing management selects other companies on a charge like research and development, finance, manufacturing, purchasing, accounting, etc. A marketing manager should also work persistently with other company areas.

 - Customers: The organization must scrutinize its consumer’s market.
 Consumer’s market includes